Malaysia Airlines 🛫 Inflight Experience

 Departure Lounge – Waiting to Board

-Malaysia Airlines Booking Website
+Their Booking Website

-In our case, 9 days after making our booking we received an email stating that our flight had been affected by “a minor schedule change”.
+In one case, 9 days after making our booking we received an email stating that our flight had been affected by “a minor schedule change”.
 The flight would now be leaving 3½ hours earlier.
 This was unworkable for us since our connecting flight would not yet have arrived!

 We made a call to their cancellation Helpline and got through to a live agent fairly quickly.
 He arranged our change of schedule over the phone, and emailed the new electronic ticket to us.